Kentucky and Virginia Resolutions: History of the Resolutions

 There were two sets of Kentucky Resolutions.
-The Kentucky state legislature passed the first resolution on November 16, 1798 and the second on December 3, 1799.
+The Kentucky General Assembly passed the first resolution on November 16, 1798, and the second on December 3, 1799.
 Jefferson wrote the 1798 Resolutions.
 The author of the 1799 Resolutions is not known with certainty.
 Both resolutions were stewarded by John Breckinridge who was falsely believed to have been their author.

 James Madison wrote the Virginia Resolution.
-The Virginia state legislature passed it on December 24, 1798.
+The Virginia General Assembly passed it on December 24, 1798.

 The Kentucky Resolutions of 1798 stated that acts of the national government beyond the scope of its constitutional powers are "unauthoritative, void, and of no force".
 While Jefferson's draft of the 1798 Resolutions had claimed that each state has a right of "nullification" of unconstitutional laws, that language did not appear in the final form of those Resolutions.
 Rather than purporting to nullify the Alien and Sedition Acts, the 1798 Resolutions called on the other states to join Kentucky "in declaring these acts void and of no force" and "in requesting their repeal at the next session of Congress".

 The Kentucky Resolutions of 1799 were written to respond to the states who had rejected the 1798 Resolutions.
 The 1799 Resolutions used the term "nullification", which had been deleted from Jefferson's draft of the 1798 Resolutions, resolving: "That the several states who formed [the Constitution], being sovereign and independent, have the unquestionable right to judge of its infraction; and, That a nullification, by those sovereignties, of all unauthorized acts done under color of that instrument, is the rightful remedy."
 The 1799 Resolutions did not assert that Kentucky would unilaterally refuse to enforce the Alien and Sedition Acts.
 Rather, the 1799 Resolutions declared that Kentucky "will bow to the laws of the Union" but would continue "to oppose in a constitutional manner" the Alien and Sedition Acts.
 The 1799 Resolutions concluded by stating that Kentucky was entering its "solemn protest" against those Acts.

 The Virginia Resolution did not refer to "nullification", but instead used the idea of "interposition" by the states.
 The Resolution stated that when the national government acts beyond the scope of the Constitution, the states "have the right, and are in duty bound, to interpose, for arresting the progress of the evil, and for maintaining, within their respective limits, the authorities, rights and liberties, appertaining to them".
 The Virginia Resolution did not indicate what form this "interposition" might take or what effect it would have.
 The Virginia Resolutions appealed to the other states for agreement and cooperation.